Eisenstein degeneration of Euler systems: Deformation of Beilinson--Flach elements

 In this section we consider the Beilinson--Flach Euler system of \cite{loefflerzerbes16} attached to two modular forms, or more generally to two Coleman families.
 This generalizes the earlier construction of \cite{KLZ17}, where the variation was restricted to the case of ordinary families.

-As in the previous sections, we let $f = E_{r+2}(\psi, \tau)$ stand for the Eisenstein series of weight $r+2$ and characters $(\psi,\tau)$, and $f_\beta$ its critical-slope $p$-stabilisation.
+We review some of the notation already introduced in previous parts to make the section more self-contained.
+Let $f = E_{r+2}(\psi, \tau)$ stand for the Eisenstein series of weight $r+2$ and characters $(\psi,\tau)$, and $f_\beta$ its critical-slope $p$-stabilisation.
 Under the non-criticality conditions discussed in \cref{equivalences}, there is a unique Coleman family $\hf$ passing through $f_\beta$, over some affinoid disc $V_1 \ni r$.
 We may suppose that for all integers $k \in V_1 \cap \ZZ_{\ge 0}$ with $k \ne r$, the specialisation $f_k$ is a non-critical-slope cusp form.

 Meanwhile, let $\hg$ be a second Coleman family over some disc $V_2$.
 We suppose for simplicity that $\hg$ is ordinary.
 Let $V(\hf, \hg)^*$ be the module defined in \cref{es5}.
 Recall that the Galois representation $V(\hf, \hg)^*$ is characterized by the property that for any integers $(k,\ell,j)$, with $k \in V_1$ and $\ell \in V_2$, we recover the $(-j)$-th Tate twist of the tensor product of the dual Galois representations attached to $f_m$ and $g_\ell$, as defined in \cref{rep-hida} (including the case $k = r$, when $f_k = f_\beta$).
 We define similarly a space $V^c(\hf, \hg)^*$ using $V^c(\hf)^*$ in place of $V(\hf)^*$.
 Note that these become isomorphic after inverting $X$.